KunstmaanLegacy/KunstmaanSandbox/app/Resources/doc/GettingStarted.md

 ```bash
 curl -s http://bundles.kunstmaan.be/generate/ProjectName | bash
 ```
 * Replace 'ProjectName' by your preferred name.
-This name will also be used to generate the Bundle, there is no need to add the 'Bundle' suffix, that's all been taken off.
+This name will also be used to generate the Bundle, there is no need to add the 'Bundle' suffix, that's all been taken care off.

 By default this will create a multi language setting for you with namespace 'ProjectName', bundle name 'WebsiteBundle' and a prefix 'projectname_' for your tables in the database.
 Note that it will install the latest available stable version.
 You can pass following parameters to change some behaviour:
 * bundlename=WebsiteBundle